tomlingb/ECE434-tomlingb/hw06/README.md

 The plots are named RT.png and NONRT.png.
 To create a load I ran the make command in the modules directory

+The RT kernel definitely stiffles the continued ripples that you can see in the NON-RT.

 ### NONRT.png

 ![NONRT](NONRT.png)